comphist/cora/doc/mkdocs/docs/edittoken.md

 Note that you can only edit **a single token at a time!** In particular, you **should not** include spaces etc. in the new token string to indicate token boundaries.
-If you want to split up an existing token &mdash; say, "foobar" &mdash; into two separate tokens "foo" and "bar", the correct way is to add a new token "foo", then change the existing token "foobar" to "bar".
+If you want to split up an existing token --- say, "foobar"
+--- into two separate tokens "foo" and "bar", the correct way is to add a new token "foo", then change the existing token "foobar" to "bar".

 It is possible that the server-side script rejects the changes; e.g., it could